bobdenotter/many-eyes-of-making/Session recap/Death on a Pale Wooden Horse.md

 He finds himself standing in a deserted city, several large rock formations towering around the city can be seen through the haze.
 It’s quiet except for the sound of Petr’s own cape flapping around in the wind.
-He recognises the city as Metrol, in the Mournland.
+He recognises the city as [[Metrol]], in the Mournland.
 He also notices that all the buildings are intact, although all windows have been destroyed and the walls are coated with a thick black grime.